-The Schedule of Contributions dated 18 March 2021, sets out the current contributions payable by the Company to the Scheme.
-This was revised based on the triennial valuation performed as at 5 April 2020 and following the signing of the latest Schedule of Contributions no regular deficit contributions are payable to the Scheme.
-The Group is expecting to enter into a contingent contribution mechanism with the Trustees, whereby there would be a test of the Funding position at 5 April 2022 and 5 April 2023.
-This test may trigger contributions into the Scheme from 5 April 2022 onwards.
+The Schedule of Contributions dated 18 March 2021 sets out the current contributions payable by the Group to the Scheme.
+This was revised based on the triennial valuation performed at 5 April 2020, and following the signing of the latest Schedule of Contributions no regular deficit contributions are payable to the Scheme.
+The Group has entered into a contingent contribution mechanism with the Trustees, whereby there will be a test of the Funding position at 5 April 2022 and 5 April 2023.
+This test may trigger contributions into the Scheme from 5 April 2023 onwards.